thisismypassport/shrinko8/README.md

 ?2
 ```

-Keep in mind that *Local* variables that aren't declared as `--[[const]]` may still be treated as constants in cases where it's safe & advantageous to do so.

 Furthermore, constant `if` and `elseif` branches are removed appropriately, allowing you to easily keep debug code in your source files, enabling it by simply changing the value of a variable:

 ```lua